Particle Astrophysics Magnet Facility: ASTROMAG

 The original proposal was made in 1987 and announced in 1988 for implementation on the Freedom space station.
 The experiment was tested, accepted in 1989 and due for launch in 1995 but after various problems with other flights it was demoted from first to fifth place on the schedule.

 The experiment, called the Particle Astrophysics Magnet Facility, was given the name ASTROMAG (NASA designated ASTRMAG) as it used a large superconducting magnet to deflect particles into its detectors.
 The magnet was made superconducting by being cooled to 2 kelvins.
 The hope was that the detectors would discover the oppositely charged anti-protons and so help physicists to use matter–antimatter reactions to develop new propulsions systems based on the resulting expulsion of energy.
 The experiment was to be mounted on the outside of the Space Station and measured 30 by 13 ft and projections of costs were estimated at $30 million.

 This was one of the first aimed at capturing material and particle data to further understand the origins and evolution of matter in the composition of the Universe.
 The experiment was to collect data from collisions of very high velocity particles by measuring their spectrum and attempting to find negatively charged helium or heavier elements.
 Eventually the delays in NASA missions and the shutdown of the Space Station led ASTROMAG to suffer a non-launch and the mission was shelved in 1991.

 Free Flyer

 The free flyer version was to be launched in 2005 into Earth orbit at a height of 500 km.
 It aimed to detect high energy (>1 GeV per nucleon) cosmic ray nuclei, as well as electrons, to search for antimatter and dark matter candidates.

 BESS

 After the experiment was not launched researchers continued experiments using BESS and the methods employed by ALICE and LEAP in 1987.
 The latest attempt was a new Nuclear Compton Telescope (NCY) which was successfully test flown on 1 June 2005 from the Scientific Balloon Flight Facility, Fort Sumner, New Mexico.
-Its subsequent missions went well and some useful data was collected until it unfortunately failed to launch in April 2010 at Alice Springs, Australia, when the balloon broke its tether to the crane in high winds.
+Its subsequent missions went well and some useful data was collected until it failed to launch in April 2010 at Alice Springs, Australia, when the balloon broke its tether to the crane in high winds.